Find out how does WorldRemit work and what fees it has

 - WorldRemit Wallet: a digital wallet that works with the company’s global payout network (available in Somaliland and Croatia).

-To sign up, you should visit the webpage and fill your personal details (first name and last name, your email address, chosen password).
+To sign up, you should visit the webpage and fill in your personal details (first name and last name, your email address, chosen password).
 Creating an account is free.

 Though the service concentrates on individual transfers, recently the management declared their intentions to expand into business solutions as well.
 Currently, you can also register as a business (LLC or sole trader).
 The possibilities are as yet very limited, so for any questions regarding business transfers, you should contact Support.
 It’s available 24/7.